web-tunnel/lite-http-tunnel/README.md

 ## Multiple Clients

+### Use different domains for public server

 The server steams web request to WebSocket connection which has same host value in request headers.

-So if you have multiple domains for the proxy server, you can have multiple clients.
+So if you have multiple domains for the proxy server, you can have multiple clients based on different domain.

 For example, you have `https://app1.test.com` and `https://app2.test.com` for this proxy server.